ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](dither_fs_difference.gif)](dither_fs_difference.gif)
 comparison of changes

-As you can see it has exactly the same problem.
+As you can see, it has exactly the same problem.
 A single pixel change causing an almost complete change in the dither pattern for the areas of the image processed after that pixel.
 That is from that row downward.